Configuring a site-to-site VPN tunnel with Coro Network and Microsoft Azure

 -

-In the search bar, enter "virtual network gateway" to locate the
+In the search field, enter "virtual network gateways" to locate the

 Virtual network gateways